 Review all relevant information including relevant national and local guidance will be collated.

-Staff consultation – all school staff will be given the opportunity to look at the policy and make recommendations
+Staff consultation – all school staff have been given the opportunity to read the policy and make recommendations, during an online consultation.

-Parent/stakeholder consultation – parents and any interested parties will be invited to comment on the policy, directly (at a meeting) or indirectly (via a questionnaire etc).
+Parent/stakeholder consultation – parents and any interested parties have been invited to comment on the policy, via an online consultation.

-Pupil consultation – we will investigate what exactly pupils want from their RSE
+Pupil consultation – pupils were surveyed using a questionnaire

-Ratification – once amendments are made, the policy will be shared with Academy governors and ratified
+Ratification – the policy has been shared with Academy Local Governing Board and ratified.

 Structure and Outcomes

-RSE and HE will be set in the context of a wider whole-school approach to supporting pupils to be safe, happy and prepared for life beyond school.
-The curriculum on relationships and sex will complement and be supported by Brymore Academy’s wider policies on behaviour, inclusion, respect for equality and diversity, anti-bullying and safeguarding.
-RSE and HE will sit within the context of Brymore Academy’s broader ethos and approach to developing pupils socially, morally, spiritually and culturally; and its pastoral care system.
+RSE and HE will be set in the context of a wider whole-school approach to supporting boys to be safe, happy and prepared for life beyond school.
+The curriculum on relationships, sex and health will complement and be supported by Brymore Academy’s wider policies on behaviour, inclusion, respect for equality and diversity, anti-bullying and safeguarding.
+RSE and HE will sit within the context of Brymore Academy’s broader ethos and approach to developing boys socially, morally, spiritually and culturally; and its pastoral care system.

 Brymore Academy will deliver the content set out in Appendix 1 in the context of a broad and balanced curriculum which complements, rather than duplicates, the content covered in national curriculum subjects such as science IT and PE.